emissary-ingress/emissary/user-guide/tracing-tutorial.md

 |-------------|----------------------|-----------------------------|
 ```

-Open your web browser to the Zipkin dashboard http://192.168.99.107:31043/zipkin/ and click the "Find Traces" button to get a listing instrumented traces.
+Open your web browser to the Zipkin dashboard http://192.168.99.107:31043/zipkin/.

+In the Zipkin UI, click on the "Find Traces" button to get a listing instrumented traces.

 ## More